Roles of Polarization and Detuning in the Noise-induced Relaxation Dynamics of Atomic-Molecular Bose Condensates: Relaxation Times: as Captured in other physical quantities

 \subsubsection{Drift speed: A Quantitative Marker of Longitudinal Relaxation Time under Variable Initial Imbalance}

-An increase in $\lvert s^0_z\rvert$ toward the atomic state drives $\bar{s}_z$ from an oscillatory regime into a gradually frozen domain.
-In this process, the magnitude of $\lvert\bar{\dot{s}}_z\rvert$ initially decreases before increasing again, so that the corresponding relaxation time $T_z$ effectively increases in Fig. (\ref{drift}).
+An increase in $\lvert s^0_z\rvert$ toward the atomic state drives the system from an oscillatory regime into a gradually frozen domain.
+In this process, the magnitude of the drift speed $\lvert\bar{\dot{s}}_z\rvert$ initially decreases before increasing again, as illustrated in Fig. (\ref{drift}).
+This can be connected to the corresponding relaxation time $T_z$ attaining its maximum near the equilibrium point $(0,0,-1/3)$ (as in Fig. (\ref{longitudinal})), while decreasing on either side of this equilibrium.
+This is because the lower the drift speed, the slower would be the relaxation mechanism.